jhoejbjerre/otp-access-demo/README.md

   - A User-Assigned Managed Identity (UAMI) is used by the Function App for runtime access to Azure resources (Key Vault, SQL).
 - Hosted as Azure Function App (.NET 8 isolated worker model) for scalability and low operational cost.
 - GitHub Actions handles CI/CD pipelines with environment-specific deployment.
+- Application Insights integration provides centralized telemetry for all environments.

 ---